askeladdk/CCEngine/README.md

 ## About

 CCEngine is my attempt to recreate the C&C: Tiberian Dawn and Red Alert 1 games in a single engine.
-My aim is to emulate the original games as closely as possible with as little hard coded values as possible, so as to make it easy to extend the games as well as the engine itself.
+My aim is to emulate the original games as closely as possible with as little hardcoding as possible, so as to make it easy to extend the games as well as the engine itself.
 The original game assets will be used whenever possible.
 I am focusing my attention on RA1 first because it is a more advanced game.

 CCEngine is programmed in C# on the .NET Core platform with OpenTK (OpenGL + OpenAL).